-Mr. Ji, aged 62, holds a master's degree in business administration from Capital University of Economics and Business and is a senior economist.
+Mr. Ji, aged 63, holds a master's degree in business administration from Capital University of Economics and Business[#] and is a senior economist.
 Mr. Ji has worked in construction, property and infrastructure construction industries for many years and has extensive experience in enterprise management, strategy formulation and engineering management.
-Mr. Ji served as the board chairman of China Construction First Building Development Corporation, the general manager of China Architecture First Building (Group) Corporation Limited, the board chairman of China Construction Municipal Construction Corporation Limited before May 2012.
+Mr. Ji served as the board chairman of China Construction First Building Development Corporation[#], the general manager of China Architecture First Building (Group) Corporation Limited[#], the board chairman of China Construction Municipal Construction Corporation Limited[#] before May 2012.
 From June 2012 until December 2014, Mr. Ji was an executive director and vice-chairman of Kaisa Group Holdings Ltd. (stock code: 1638), the issued shares of which are listed on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
-Mr. Ji was the board chairman of China Economic International New Technology Corporation Limited on June 2015.
+Mr. Ji was the board chairman of China Economic International New Technology Corporation Limited[#] on June 2015.
+Since 28 October 2024, Mr. Ji has been appointed as an Non-executive Director of China New Town Development Company Limited (中國新城鎮發展有限公司) (stock code: 1278), the issued shares of which are listed on the Stock Exchange.
 Mr. Ji was appointed as the Executive Director of the Company with effect from 21 July 2017.

-The English translation of Chinese names or words in this biography is included for information purpose only, and should not be regarded as the official English translation of such Chinese names or words
+[#] The English translation of Chinese names or words in this biography is included for information purpose only, and should not be regarded as the official English translation of such Chinese names or words